zowe/zowe-cli/packages/cli/README.md

 Zowe CLI is a command-line interface that lets you interact with the mainframe in a familiar format.
 Zowe CLI helps to increase overall productivity, reduce the learning curve for developing mainframe applications, and exploit the ease-of-use of off-platform tools.
 Zowe CLI lets you use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.
 Through its ecosystem of plug-ins, you can automate actions on systems such as IBM Db2, IBM CICS, and more.
 It provides a set of utilities and services that help developers, DevOps engineers, and more become efficient in supporting and building z/OS applications quickly.

-You can also leverage the underlying Zowe Node APIs in this repository to build applications that interface with the mainframe.
-For more information, see [Using the Zowe Node APIs](#using-the-zowe-node-apis).

 ## Contents  <!-- omit in toc -->

  - [Documentation](#documentation)